-After getting licensed, new officials do on-the-job training for a few races.
+After getting licensed, new officials do a few races of on-the-job training.

-Work as a apprentice on a full crew of officials.
-Scheduling should be easy since you're a +1 not limited to vacant spots, but it's on you to identify and request races.
+Work as an apprentice with a full crew of officials.
+That makes scheduling easy since you're there as a +1, not limited to vacant spots in the schedule.
+It's on you to identify and request races.
 Lean forward.

 You're there to put into practice all that new licensing knowledge.

 Everyone gets paid standard rates.
-The working crew gets paid by the event organizer.
+The organizer pays the officials.
 MABRA pays apprentices at the same AR/AJ rate.

-Job #1 is learning to score a race, which is essential knowledge for working in every capacity as an official.
-At first you'll work mostly as an Assistant Judge to develop scoring skills.
+Job #1 is learning to score a race so you'll begin mostly as an Assistant Judge to develop scoring skills that are an essential foundation for working in every role as an official.
 You'll move around a bit for exposure to different positions and you'll get to see how the team of officials work together.
-See below for what to bring.

-After a few races, you move on from apprenticing to filling a position as an AR or AJ in the crew of officials.
+After a few races, you move on from apprenticing to filling a position as an AR or AJ in the team of officials.
 There is still plenty to learn but now you're doing it with the training wheels off while working the race.
-You'll still be supported as you develop skills; the Officials Coordinator and our small officials community all want you to succeed.
+You'll be supported as you develop skills; we all want you to succeed.
 The assignments available to you grow as you build experience.

 You're an official first and a motoref second.
 That's true in the existential big picture and down in the weeds of getting licensed and out on the road.